francisconlm/mapps/README.md

 I'm trying to do an Rails Map Application.

+v0.4- added user control with Devise gem and some post management

 v0.3- added different markers for different categorys.
 Each category will have a different icon.
       now is possible to list places by category also